 Most infections occur between people less than six feet apart, so simply by maintaining distance from others, you’re protecting yourself from contracting COVID-19.
 It’s also a good idea to steer clear of anyone who is coughing or sneezing because the virus is transmitted most commonly through respiratory droplets.

-Those who should take extra precautions right now are people over 65, and those who are suffering from preexisting conditions including respiratory diseases such as COPD, emphysema, and asthma, cancer patients, and the immunocompromised.
+Those who should take extra precautions include people over 65, and those who are suffering from preexisting conditions including respiratory diseases such as COPD, emphysema, and asthma, cancer patients, and the immunocompromised.

 How to clean your workplace to protect against COVID-19